bigmacd/aMilli/README.md

 This command excludes the venv's env and bin directories, any pycache directories, IDE and git directories.
 You may have others you wish to exclude.

-*** Upload the zip file using the AWS Lambda Console
+### Upload the zip file using the AWS Lambda Console

 ![Upload Zip](https://i.imgur.com/FrzgzLg.png)
+Notice the Handler is set to the main function in the powerball.py file.

-*** Add the Environment Variables (for sending via your Gmail Account)
+### Add the Environment Variables (for sending via your Gmail Account)

 ![Add Environment Variables](https://i.imgur.com/4Q0wbJU.png)
-Of course, this image does not reveal the actual data
+Of course, this image does not reveal the actual data.
+You will see the reference to these environment variables in the powerball.py code.
+They are passed to the Gmail code for sending the email.

-*** Set up the Cron action by adding a Cloudwatch Trigger
+### Set up the Cron action by adding a Cloudwatch Trigger

 ![Cloudwatch Trigger](https://i.imgur.com/88h69dF.png)
+Powerball numbers are picked on Wednesday and Saturday evenings.
+So we wait a little while (until Thursday and Sunday) to scrap the numbers from a web-site.